You’ve been trying to hire a regional sales leader for months.

 1. Define a Performance Profile.
 What are the reasons you need to make this hire?
 Determine the critical experience and accomplishments this candidate must bring to the table.
 Cut the fluff.
 What are the must-haves to perform exceptionally well in this role?
 Require evidence of success with similar goals.
 This is your beacon.
 If you veer off course from this profile, you’ll end up at the wrong destination and a great loss to show for it.

 Studies by industry management consultants reveal horrifying data to illustrate the cost of a sales mis-hire.
-Considering both enterprise and midmarket sales hiring, a ramp to revenue easily projects six to twelve or more months out.
-As you account for recruiting fees, onboarding, comp (salary, sign-on, non-recoverable draw), and lost customer opportunity, the true cost per hire can hit a whopping 15x the base salary.
+With big-ticket enterprise platforms, a ramp to revenue easily projects twelve months out.
+As you account for recruiting fees, onboarding, comp (salary, sign-on, draw), and lost customer opportunity, the true cost per hire can hit a whopping 15x the base salary.
 Topgrading and Sales Benchmark Index both have online tools to calculate the cost of a mis-hire.